ErnaneJ/wasm-calculator/README.md

 ### Explanation of C Code

-The C code exclusively implements basic mathematical operations (addition, multiplication, division, and subtraction), with all functions marked with `EM

-SCRIPTEN_KEEPALIVE`, allowing them to be exported to JavaScript and used in the web application.
+The C code exclusively implements basic mathematical operations (addition, multiplication, division, and subtraction), with all functions marked with `EMSCRIPTEN_KEEPALIVE`, allowing them to be exported to JavaScript and used in the web application.
 The complete code can be found in [`arithmetic.c`](./src/arithmetic.c).

 ```c
 #include <emscripten.h>